sinitame/neural-networks-experiments/batch_normalization/notes/batch_normalization.md

 This moving average is stored in a global variable that is updated during the training phase.

+In order to store this moving average in our layer during training, we can use buffers.
+We initiate these buffer when we instanciate our layer with the method `register_buffer()` of PyTorch.

 ### Final module

+Then final module is then composed of all of the previous blocks that we discribed earlier.
+We add a condition over the shape of the input data in order to know wether we are dealing with a fully connected layer or a convolutional layer.

+One important thing to notice here is that we only need to implement the `forward()` method.
+As our class inherits from the `nn.Module`, the `backward()` function will be automaticly inherited from this class (thank you PyTorch ❤️).

 ```python
 class CustomBatchNorm(nn.Module):